-To appeal a Department Chair decision, the student should notify the Provost of his/her intent to appeal in writing within five working days of receiving the Department Chair's written decision.
-The Provost will review the case evidence, meet with the student and decide whether to convene the Graduate Academic Standards Committee.
+To appeal a Department Chair decision, the student should notify the Vice President for Academic Affairs or designee of the intent to appeal in writing within five working days of receiving the Department Chair's written decision.
+The Vice President for Academic Affairs or designee will review the case evidence, meet with the student and decide whether to convene the Graduate Academic Standards Committee.

-If the Provost determines the student has presented an insufficient basis for further appeal, he/she will notify the student in writing of his/her decision to uphold the charge of academic dishonesty within five working days of meeting with the student.
-The faculty member levying the original charge and the Department Chairperson involved will receive copies of the Provost's letter.
+If the Vice President for Academic Affairs or designee determines the student has presented an insufficient basis for further appeal, the Vice President for Academic Affairs or designee will notify the student in writing of the decision to uphold the charge of academic dishonesty within five working days of meeting with the student.
+The faculty member levying the original charge and the Department Chairperson involved will receive copies of the Vice President for Academic Affairs or designee's letter.
 A copy of this letter will also be placed in the student's permanent, official record file in the Registrar's office.